G702 Line-by-Line Explanation

 Lines 4–5: Work Completed & Stored

-- Line 4 – Total Completed & Stored to Date: cumulative work installed + materials stored (if allowed).
+- Line 4 – Total Completed & Stored to Date: cumulative installed work + materials stored, if the contract allows them.
 This should tie to the G703 totals.

 Line 6: Retainage